Theory of Tunneling Effect in 1D AIII-class Topological Insulator (Nanowire) Proximity Coupled with a Superconductor: Tunneling Effect

 with $\bm{u}_{\sigma}=(\delta_{\uparrow\sigma},\delta_{\downarrow\sigma})$.
 Here, $\gamma\equiv2+iZ$ with the barrier parameter $Z$, $\bm{I}$ is a $2\times2$ unit matrix, and $\hat{\bm{K}}_{\pm}$ is a $2\times2$ matrix with respect to the wave number \eqref{eq:wave_number1}\eqref{eq:wave_number2} using the factor of the wave function \eqref{eq:wave_function}.

 The matrices of the reflection coefficients of the normal reflection $R_{\sigma\sigma'}$ and that of the Andreev reflection $A_{\sigma\sigma'}$ are given by

 We calculate the conductance $\Gamma$ analytically with bias voltage $V$ where $E=eV$ is satisfied.
 We selected various mass parameters $m_{0}$ for a fixed $\Delta_0$, as shown in Fig.\ref{fg:1D_cond}.
 For $\mathcal{N}=0$ cases, the obtained conductance never becomes exactly zero for any $V$ ($\Gamma\not{=}0$) owing to the Andreev reflection.
 The sharp coherent peaks that appear in the case of conventional tunneling spectroscopy of the $s$-wave superconductor is absent in the conductance.
 This is because the spin-singlet $s$-wave pair potential is induced in the insulating AIII phase.
 The conductance shows a two-gap behavior at $eV=|m_0\pm\Delta_0|$.
 For the $\mathcal{N}=1$ state, the ZBCP appears with its peak height of $2e^2/h$.
-The peak width increases with the decrease in $m_{0}$ and is approximately proportional to $W_{-}$, which is the gap width of the energy band $E_{-}$ defined in eq. \eqref{eq:eigen_energy}
+The peak width is determined by the barrier parameter $Z$ and gap width $W_{-}$, which is the gap width of the energy band $E_{-}$ defined in eq. \eqref{eq:eigen_energy}

+When $m_{0}$ decreases, $W_{-}$ increases in $\mathcal{N}=1$ phase, and peak width, which is approximately proportional to $W_{-}$, also increases (Fig.3(c)).
 At $m_0=\Delta_0$, the width of the peak becomes zero and the energy spectrum of the BDI superconductor becomes gapless corresponding to a topological transition.
 This ZBCP is due to the ZESABS that manifests as a Majorana fermion at the edge of the BDI superconductor \cite{QHZ10,James}.
 For the $\mathcal{N}=2$ state, the charge conductance exhibits a ZBCP splitting.
 The height of the peaks at a nonzero voltage is suppressed with the decrease in the value of $m_{0}$.
 At $eV=0$, the conductance at zero voltage becomes exactly zero, consistent with previous results \cite{Ii2012,James,YamakagePhysicaE}.